Join the Juneteenth celebration in Calhoun County on June 20 and 21.

 Battle Creek is celebrating with two events.
 First, there’s a family friendly Disney movie at Washington Heights United Methodist Church (153 N. Wood St., Battle Creek).
 “Wish” begins playing at dusk on Friday.

-On Saturday, go to Claude Evans Park (300 N. Washington Ave., Battle Creek) between 11 a.m. and 6 p.m. for the big party.
-There will be food, basketball, kids activities, a splash pad and live music by One Love, Jaz Bolar and Allie Garland.
+On Saturday, June 21, go to Claude Evans Park (300 N. Washington Ave., Battle Creek) between 11 a.m. and 6 p.m. for the big party.
+There will be food, basketball, kids activities, a splash pad and live music.

 Battle Creek has the largest statue dedicated to the Underground Railroad.
 The monument depicts African Americans on their way to Canada to be free.
 The Underground Railroad wasn’t an actual railroad – it was a series of hiding spots that African Americans could follow to escape slavery.